Delaware and Raritan Canal: 19th century

 In 1816, the New Jersey legislature created a commission of three people, including John Rutherfurd, a former United States Senator and a major landowner in New Jersey, which was authorized to survey and map a proposed route for a canal.
 Rutherfurd engaged John Randel Jr. to do the survey; Rutherfurd knew Randel from his work on the New York City Commissioners' Plan of 1811, for which Rutherfurd was one of the commissioners, and Randel was the chief surveyor.
 The route was to be "a level line as far as was practicable from Longbridge farm to the Delaware, and to the Raritan, in the shortest direction that the ground would admit, which line should be run with the greatest accuracy, and be esteemed the base line of the work."
 Randel spent two months surveying this route and, with the aid of a millwright, estimating water flow.
 They came to the conclusion that the canal would require less than an eighteenth of the water passing through the local streams, which would still leave enough water flow for local mills.
 Despite Randel's report, and the clear advantage of having such a canal, the opposition to the project managed to keep anything from happening until 1830.

 On February 4, 1830, the New Jersey legislature passed legislation that created the charter for the D&R Canal.
 The charter for the Camden and Amboy Rail Road and Transportation Company was passed the same day.
 The D&R charter allocated $1.5 million of stock for construction which was required to be completed within eight years.
 The canal was to be considered a public highway although the corporation would be allowed to collect tolls and transit duties for passengers and cargo transported along the canal.

 The canal was almost not dug due to the lack of subscriptions.
 When that occurred, Robert F. Stockton, the grandson of Richard Stockton, a signer of the Declaration of Independence, pledged his and his family's personal fortune to continue the work.
 The canal system was dug mostly by hand tools, mostly by Irish immigrants.
-Work began in 1830 and was completed in 1834, at an estimated cost of $2,830,000.
+Work began in 1830 and was completed in 1834, at an estimated cost of $2,830,000, equal to $ today.
 When the canal first opened, before the steam engine was developed, teams of mules were used to tow canal boats through it.

 The canal's greatest usage occurred during the 1860s and 1870s when it was used primarily to transport coal from Pennsylvania to New York City during the American Industrial Revolution.
 On May 18, 1872, the D&R Canal Company was merged with several parallel railroads into the United New Jersey Railroad and Canal Company and leased by the Pennsylvania Railroad.